Did you recently start your own business and need to learn how to calculate your self employment tax to file your tax return?

 Self Employment Tax Calculator

 If you don’t want to calculate your self employment tax by hand, you can use the tax calculator to calculate it automatically.
-In addition, if you are using tax software, the software will also calculate your self employment tax automatically.
+In addition, if you are using tax software like TurboTax, the software will also calculate your self employment tax automatically.

 Self Employment Tax Form to Use

 When you are ready to file your taxes, you will need the Schedule SE for self-employment taxes.
-The self employment tax form is in addition to your regular Form 1040 and business Schedule C for profit or loss.
+The self employment tax form is in addition to your regular Form 1040 and business Schedule C for profit or loss; they are all due on the same tax deadline.

 Self Employment Tax Deduction